Luciano-Rangel-Aguiar/Luciano-Rangel-Aguiar/README.md

 I am a gaming and tech enthusiast who has discovered my calling in coding.
 I'm excited to share my skills and experience with you.

-I have recently undergone an intensive 1200-hour coding program at [Driven Education](https://www.driven.com.br/), which has provided me with expertise in:
+I have recently undergone an intensive 1200-hour coding program at [Driven Education](https://www.driven.com.br/), which has provided me with experience in:

-- Software engineering fundamentals.
+- Software engineering fundamentals
-- Multiple web technologies.
+- Multiple web technologies
-- Databases.
+- Databases
-- DevOps principles with GitHub Actions, Docker, and AWS.
+- DevOps principles
-- Unit, integration, and end-to-end testing.
+- Unit, integration, and end-to-end testing
-- Behavioral skills.
+- Behavioral skills
-- Agile methodologies (SCRUM).
+- Agile methodologies (SCRUM)

 My goal is to improve my coding skills so that I may effect positive change in the world and help those in need.